Disease Guide ·Exocrine Pancreatic Insufficiency ·2026

 6Does pet insurance cover EPI enzyme supplements?

-Most comprehensive pet insurance policies cover prescribed enzyme supplements as ongoing medication for a diagnosed condition.
-The critical requirement is that EPI must be diagnosed after enrollment and after any waiting period.
-At $50-$200/month for the rest of the dog's life, this is one condition where insurance provides clear, measurable value.
-Confirm your policy covers chronic conditions without annual caps on medication reimbursement.
+Most comprehensive policies cover prescribed enzymes as ongoing medication.
+Critical: EPI diagnosed after enrollment and waiting period.
+At $50-$200/month for life, insurance provides clear value.
+Confirm no annual medication caps.

 7Why does my EPI dog eat feces?